 How to Prevent Cybersecurity Threats with Secure Code

-As cybersecurity threats will continue to be a concern for every software development industry, it is essential that you take the appropriate steps to ensure that your code is secure.
+Cybersecurity threats are a major concern for every software development industry.
+So, it is essential that you take the appropriate steps to ensure that your code is secure.
 This includes:

 3 Best Practices to Prevent Cybersecurity Threats

 Some software development requirements that you may want to include in your process:

 - Use secure multicore designs to better prevent unexpected interactions between threads and processes.

-2. Develop software based on secure coding standards, such as CERT, CWE or DISA STIG.
-Using secure coding standards, you are better able to prevent, detect, and eliminate security vulnerabilities by creating secure systems from the ground up.
-In addition, by using a secure coding standard, you are able to ensure that:
+Develop software based on secure coding standards, such as CERT, CWE, or DISA STIG.
+This helps you prevent, detect, and eliminate cybersecurity threats.
+Using these standards helps you create secure systems from the ground up.

 - The quality of your code is consistent throughout the project — regardless of who has written it.